zhuangyq008/aws-cloudwatch-cloudfront-alarm/README_cn.md

 ![config detail](docs/images/config_detail.png)
 注：
 - You can write a program to read all accounts under payer and write db them automatically
+- payer_topic_name must be the same as the sns topic created in step 1
+- All LinkedAccount alerts will be sent to payer_topic_name
+- If send_linked_sns_flag is open, you need to create a LinkedAccount to sns.
+The topic must be the same as linked_topic_name.
+This only sends alarms under this account.

 # 代码
 ## lambda代码